The truth is – If you have loved ones who depend on you financially, odds are, you need life insurance.

 In fact, for some, the idea of being poked with a needle has prevented them from making a life insurance purchase.

 Fortunately, there’s never been a better time to purchase term life insurance with no physical.
 Your options have increased while the cost has decreased.

 Multiple minor health issues may preclude you from a Standard or better health rating if you participate in medical underwriting.

 Here’s why: Often, if you take a couple medications, or are being treated for a few minor health issues (i.e. high cholesterol, high blood pressure), your lab work might indicate concerns that you may be unaware of.

 In other words, your lab work, should some red flags pop up, could place you in a Rated health class, meaning that you will have to pay a surcharge on your life insurance premiums of somewhere between 20 – 200%.

 A Standard approval for no exam life insurance will, in all likelihood, cost you significantly less than a Rated approval for medically underwritten life insurance.

 Life insurance underwriters want to see proactive care of your health.
-If you haven’t had a checkup in the last couple years, there’s a possibility that something surprising could show up in your lab work.
+If you haven’t had a checkup in the last couple of years, there’s a possibility that something surprising could show up in your lab work.

 Think: high cholesterol, elevated blood sugar, elevated liver enzymes or high triglycerides.

 Keep in mind, honesty is always the best policy.
 Accurately answer all questions asked during the interview.

 Bottom Line: Life insurance with no physical is an excellent fit for many, especially if you can’t stand needles, have a few health conditions, have not seen your doctor recently, or need coverage in a hurry.

 Even though each no exam life insurance carrier uses their own process, you can expect a streamlined application that generally follows these steps:

 Here’s why: Independent agents have your best interest in mind.
 They are not held captive to a particular life insurance carrier.
 Independent agents will shop the top-rated no exam life insurance carriers to find the best policy at the best price for you.